MicrosoftDocs/mixed-reality/mixed-reality-docs/mrtk-porting-guide.md

 - Straight-forward Unity applications are simple because you can build an ARM application bundle or deploy directly to the device for the bundle to run.
 Some Unity native plugins can present certain development challenges.
 Because of this, you must upgrade all Unity native plugins to Visual Studio 2019 and then rebuild for ARM.

-- One application used the Unity AudioKinetic Wwise plugin and that version of Unity did not have a UWP ARM plugin, which caused a considerable effort to re-work sound capabilities into the application in question to run on ARM.
+- One application used the Unity AudioKinetic Wwise plugin and that version of Unity did not have a UWP ARM plugin, which caused a considerable effort to rework sound capabilities into the application in question to run on ARM.
 Ensure that all required plugins for your development plans are installed and available in Unity.

 - In some cases, a UWP/ARM plugin might not exist for application-required plugins, which blocks the ability to port the application and run it on HoloLens 2.
 Contact your plugin provider to resolve the issue and provide support for ARM.

-- The minfloat (and variants such as min16float, minint, etc…) in shaders might behave differently on HoloLens 2 than on HoloLens (1st gen).
+- The minfloat (and variants such as min16float, minint, etc.…) in shaders might behave differently on HoloLens 2 than on HoloLens (1st gen).
 Specifically, these guarantee that at least the specified number of bits will be used.
-On Intel/Nvidia GPUs, these are largely just treated as 32 bits.
+On Intel/Nvidia GPUs, these are largely treated as 32 bits.
 On ARM, the number of bits specified is actually adhered to.
 That means in practice, these numbers might have less precision or range on HoloLens 2 than they did on HoloLens (1st gen).

 - The _asm instructions don’t appear to work on ARM, meaning any code using _asm instructions must be rewritten.

 - The SIMD instruction set is not supported on ARM because various headers, such as xmmintrin.h, emmintrin.h, tmmintrin.h, and immintrin.h, are not available on ARM.

 - The shader compiler on ARM runs during the first draw call after the shader has been loaded or something the shader relies on has changed, not at shader load time.
-The impact on framerate can be very noticeable, depending on how many shaders need to be compiled.
+The impact on framerate can be noticeable, depending on how many shaders need to be compiled.
 This has various implications for how shaders should be handled, packaged, updated differently on HoloLens 2 vs HoloLens (1st gen).

 ## See also
 * [Install the tools](install-the-tools.md)